steveosoule/git-diff-miva-frameworks/README.md

 ## Script Process

-1. Get Miva Framework .pkg files for the two frameworks that you want to compare.
+1. [Download or Save a copy of the Miva Framework .pkg files](https://docs.miva.com/videos/saving-a-framework) for the two frameworks that you want to compare.
 2. Put the `compare.sh` file in the same directory as the two frameworks.
 3. Open up a [git terminal](https://git-scm.com/downloads) and execute the following command:
 ```